R-js/mangos/packages/jxpath/README.md

 JS Objects (unlike XML) dont have attributes or namespaces, or comments `<!-- >`.
 This means JXPath only handles `string` property names who's values that can be any JS R-value.

+_Support the work by starring this [repo](https://github.com/R-js/mangos) on github.

 ## Query langauge

 The JXPath query langauge (like XPath) uses a _path like_ syntax to indentify and navigate nodes in a JS object.